How to Be Happy with Yourself

 Feel present

-Be present for yourself and others.
+When you are in the present moment, you can be more happy and less worried.
 If you are with someone, keep your phone put away and give them your attention.

 Spend some time with yourself every day without watching TV, scrolling on your phone, or anything else.